Leaving the corporate rat race to become a digital nomad was the best thing I ever did. But it wasn’t all beaches and good times.

 I felt really lonely on that day.

-Worst of all, I was working so hard, but I wasn’t fulfilled.
+Worst of all, I was hustling so hard, but I wasn’t fulfilled.

 In March 2019, I headed back to the UK to see my family and go to a friend’s wedding.